rumeysacavdar/izu-chatbot-project/README.md

-# RETRIEVAL-AUGMENTED GENERATION FOR INSTITUTIONAL INFORMATION ACCESS: A MULTILINGUAL ACADEMIC ASSISTANT CHATBOT PROTOTYPE
+# DEVELOPMENT OF A MULTILINGUAL AI-POWERED INFORMATION AND ADVISORY CHATBOT FOR ISTANBUL SABAHATTIN ZAIM UNIVERSITY

 An AI-powered chatbot prototype developed for Istanbul Sabahattin Zaim University (IZU).
 The system aims to answer users' questions using information obtained from the university's web resources.